 - Acne commonly affects teenagers and young adults, while rosacea often develops in people over the age of 30.

 - Acne treatments usually involve benzoyl peroxide, salicylic acid, and retinoids; while rosacea management involves avoiding triggers and using gentle, anti-inflammatory skincare products.
 Laser treatments can help reduce redness and visible blood vessels, or for more severe cases, taking oral or topical antibiotics may be an option.
-We recommend signing up for our Acne Coaching program to find the best treatment options for you.
+We recommend joining the AOS Clear Skin Club to find the best treatment options for you.

 Redness/Sensitivity Vs. Rosacea